BROsandr/apb_vgachargen/README.md

 ## TODO

--   Put clk_divider in the top file and apply en to all registers in the module.
+-   Put `clk_divider` in the top file and apply `en_i` to vga connected registers in the module.
 This would save power.